alexandrosangeli/l4-individual-project/meetings/meetings.md

 - Protein Domain prediction is not *really* solved yet, there could be some different methods and techniques that could be used.
 - As a L4 project, it doesn't have to be very unique (and would also be difficult to make something very unique), so approaches found in literature could be used.
 - Next meeting: Monday 10th, 14:30-15:30.

+---

+## 10/10/22

+### Questions
+- Possible (new?) methods/techniques/data to use?
+(Ideas to combine features e.g. secondary structure, sequence profiles, solvent accessibility etc. - but what is new, how to verify if what I do will be new?) (e.g. combine features and/or methods from different papers)
+- What are coevolutionary (precision) features?
+- What are protein position-specific matrices?
+- What is solvent accessibility?
+- Discuss if the prossible improvements mentioned in FUpred can be utilised. (combination of threading alignments and contact map info for composite domain prediction).
+- Discuss what the server part is exactly and if not doing it could impact the grade.
+- Discuss the following features: glass transition temperature, melting point, isoelectric point, molecular weight, secondary structure, solubility, surface hydrophobicity and emulsification.
+- Where can I find data?
+For which features is easiest to find data for.

+### Minutes